bubroz/clipscribe/docs/VISUALIZING_GRAPHS.md

 - Adjust font sizes in the visualization scripts
 - Export to high-res image and view separately

-Remember: The built-in visualizers are much prettier than Gephi!
+Note: The built-in visualizers are optimized for aesthetics and quick sharing.

 ## Visualizing Knowledge Graphs